 4. Conclusion

-This ethnobotanical research, conducted in the Erbaa district of Tokat Province, aimed to document the vernacular plant names, traditional uses, and knowledge systems of local communities.
-A total of 139 taxa were identified, with food and medicinal uses being the most dominant ethnobotanical applications.
+This study explored a total of 139 plant species with most dominant ethnobotanical applications in food and medicine. .
 The findings demonstrate a strong correlation between older generations and the preservation of traditional plant-based knowledge.

 However, the results of this study indicate a critical decline in ethnobotanical knowledge, largely due to demographic changes, rural-to-urban migration, and modernization.
 As this knowledge is primarily transmitted orally rather than in written form, it is particularly vulnerable to loss over time.

 Therefore, the systematic documentation, preservation, and transmission of such traditional knowledge are of utmost importance.
 Recording the cultural, ecological, and practical dimensions of plant use can contribute to both cultural heritage conservation and biodiversity-based sustainable development.
-The present study provides a valuable baseline for future ethnobotanical research in regions experiencing similar socio-cultural transformations.
+The present study provides a valuable baseline information for future ethnobotanical research in regions experiencing similar socio-cultural transformations.

 Disclaimer (Artificial intelligence)